baptistehamon/lsapy/CONTRIBUTING.rst

 .. note::

-    This section come largely from the `xclim Contributing guidelines`_.
+    This section comes largely from the `xclim Contributing guidelines`_.
 Small edits have been made to match the development stage of `LSAPy`.

 This section serves as a reminder for the maintainers on how to prepare the library for a tagged version and how to deploy packages to TestPyPI and PyPI.